elastic/elastic-otel-php/README.md

 This is currently a work-in-progress project.

-# Elastic distribution of OpenTelemetry for PHP
+# Elastic Distribution for OpenTelemetry PHP

-This project is the Elastic distribution of OpenTelemetry for PHP.
+This project is the Elastic Distribution for OpenTelemetry PHP.